sysbio-curie/MaBoSS.GPU/README.md

 cmake --build build
 ```

-The executable takes 2 mandatory command line arguments, the `.bnd` and the `.cfg` files, and one optional argument denoting the prefix of output files.
+The executable takes 2 mandatory command line arguments, the `.bnd` and the `.cfg` files, and one optional argument denoting the prefix of output files (`-o`).
 If the optional argument is not provided, the results will be printed on the standard output.

 This command simulates the Sizek model and outputs 2 files, `out_probtraj.csv` and `out_fp.csv` similarly as in the original MaBoSS.
 ```
 # run
-build/MaBoSSG sizek.bnd sizek.cfg -o out
+build/MaBoSSG -o out data/sizek.bnd data/sizek.cfg
 ```

 ## Next steps